arlandfran/the-beginners-gambit/README.md

 #### Quick Share

 Share buttons have been added to each page allowing the user to easily share the page content to Facebook, Twitter, LinkedIn and Reddit from any page.

+### Concepts Page

+#### Accordion

+A pure CSS implementation of an accordion houses content for the 'Phases of the Game' section and allows for multiple accordion items to be opened at any one time.
+The dropdown icons are also animated and the accordion item headers stay highlighted when opened.

 ## testing